nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 ## 📂 Dataset descriptions

-## 🔹 Reference Set
+## Reference Set

 **(note to self: may use 1000 genomes as reference set since it may be easier to use)**

 We downloaded high-coverage sequence data for chromosome 1 from the [Human Genome Diversity Project (HGDP)](ftp://ngs.sanger.ac.uk/production/hgdp/hgdp_wgs.20190516/).

-Prior to variant filering and phasing, we merged the 1000 Genomes and HGDP dataset.
+Prior to variant filtering and phasing, we merged the 1000 Genomes and HGDP dataset.

 ### Variant Filtering
 In line with Browning et al., 2023, we: